urbaman/HomeLab/Storage/NFS Cluster/readme.md

 ## Install and setup the cluster

-### On all Nodes, Install Pacemaker and configure some settings.
+### On all Nodes, Install Pacemaker and configure some settings

 ```bash
 sudo apt -y install pacemaker pcs resource-agents